percona/pmm-doc/docs/get-started/query-analytics.md

 - the [Details Panel](#details-panel).

 !!! note alert alert-primary ""
-    Query Analytics data retrieval is not instantaneous and can be delayed due to network conditions.
-In such situations QAN data continues to be gathered and is delivered as soon as the connection is re-established.
+    Query Analytics data retrieval may experience delays due to network conditions.
+As a result, a small amount of data (up to 1 hour) will be buffered in the memory and reported when the connection is restored.

 ## Filters Panel